 Member, Law Advisory Board of the NJCJI

-Best Lawyers in America®, a peer review of U.S. lawyers, recognized Mary Kay as “Lawyer of the Year” in the area of Government Relations in the Princeton region for 2023, an honor given to a single attorney in a particular practice area in each region, annually.
-Additionally, in 2012 and 2018, Mary Kay was recognized as “Lawyer of the Year” for Government Relations in the Princeton/Trenton region.
-Mary Kay has also been included in The Best Lawyers in America in the Government Relations field since 2008.
+Mary Kay has been included in The Best Lawyers in America®, a peer review of U.S. lawyers, in the Government Relations field since 2008.
+In addition, Mary Kay received the Best Lawyers® “Lawyer of the Year” award in the area of Government Relations in the Princeton region for 2023; this is an honor given to a single attorney in a particular practice area in each region, annually.
+Additionally, in 2012 and 2018, Mary Kay received the “Lawyer of the Year” award for Government Relations in the Princeton/Trenton region.

 The New Jersey Law Journal named Mary Kay a “New Jersey Trailblazer” for 2020.
 The Law Journal distinguished select lawyers in New Jersey who “made significant marks” on the practice of law in their sectors.